AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-pause-activate.md

 >[!NOTE]
 >
->Pausing a package will pause all placements including PG placements within the package.
-Be sure to reach out to affected publishers if incoming auctions need to be paused.
+>Pausing a package pauses all placements, including programmatic guaranteed (PG placements) within the package.
+Contact affected publishers if incoming auctions need to be paused.

 ## Activate a Package